You are here

 Outlying City: Districts in which most pupils live inpopulation centers of seven thousand persons but less than thirty thousand persons.

 Outlying Town: Districts in which most pupils live in population centers in excess of one thousand persons but less than seven thousand persons.

-Rural: Districts with no population centers in excess of one thousand persons and characterized by sparse widespread populations.
+Remote: Districts with no population centers in excess of one thousand persons and characterized by sparse widespread populations.

 Who is considered a Colorado dropout?
 By Colorado law, a dropout is a "person who leaves school for any reason, except death, before completion of a high school diploma or its equivalent, and who does not transfer to another public or private school or enroll in an approved home study program."
 A student is not a dropout if he/she transfers to an educational program recognized by the district, completes a G.E.D. or registers in a program leading to a G.E.D., is committed to an institution that maintains educational programs, or is so ill that he/she is unable to participate in a homebound or special therapy program.